doctrine/phpcr-odm-documentation/en/reference/events.rst

 - preFlush - occurs at the very beginning of a flush operation.
 This event is not a lifecycle callback.
 - onFlush - occurs after the change-sets of all managed documents have been computed.
 This event is not a lifecycle callback.
+- preMove - occurs before a document is moved to the target path
+- postMove - occurs after a document has been moved to the target path

 .. note::